SportsPro's virtual event series

 Uniting thousands of sports professionals from 112 countries, the series has returned in 2021 to tackle the most urgent topics facing the business of sports.
 Join us online to hear how sports leaders are overcoming their challenges, and to secure the frameworks and new thinking allowing their organizations to thrive.

-Each session is free-to-attend, with upcoming events in the 2021 schedule set to address; OTT & Broadcast, Data, Major Events and much more.
+Each session is free-to-attend, with the final event of the 2021 schedule set to address The Future of Major Events on 10th November.

 With nearly 30 years of sport entertainment experience under her belt, Micky Lawler was appointed President of the Women’s Tennis Association (WTA) in the fall of 2014 and is responsible for driving the WTA’s international growth strategy, business development, marketing, new fan engagement programs, and member & industry relations.
 The WTA is the global leader in women’s professional sport with more than 2,500 players representing 92 nations competing for a record $130 million in prize money at the WTA’s 57 events and four Grand Slams in 33 countries.

 During her nearly three decades in sport entertainment, Lawler has played an important role in expanding the geographic footprint of women’s tennis, including the development of important initiatives in China.
 She has driven growth in several aspects of the tennis business including athletes, events, sponsorship sales and consultancy.
 In addition, she has provided strong strategic leadership during her 11 years as a WTA Board member, a role to which she dedicated an enormous amount of time in recent years.